RoShioLeo/After-the-Drizzle-Document/features/player-temperature.md

 # Apparent Temperature System

-> Now this system is WIP, and it might can not work perfectly!
+> This chapter is only valid for version 1.0.7-beta or later.

 **Apparent Temperature System** is a mechanic added by the *After the Drizzle* Mod,